 Trump Impeachment Trial Recap: Republicans Balk At McConnell Over Session Rules

-Action in President Trump's Senate impeachment trial on Tuesday was about laying the ground rules for the coming weeks — and brought a reminder that even this highly scripted ordeal may include a few surprises after all.
+Action in President Trump's Senate impeachment trial on Tuesday was about laying the ground rules for the coming weeks — and it brought a reminder that even this highly scripted ordeal may include a few surprises after all.

 Senators did not agree to the first draft of rules proposed by Majority Leader Mitch McConnell, R-Ky., notwithstanding his party's control of the chamber and his reputation as a savvy counter of votes.